aedans/Nylon/README.md

 ## For Loops

 For loops are function modifiers that cause a function to be called multiple times, each time enumerating different arguments.
-For loops are created using '~'.
-When a for loop is called, it consumes the top object of the stack and behaves differently depending on the type of object consumed.
+When a for loop is called, it reads the top object of the stack and behaves differently depending on the type of object consumed.

 - [double|character]: Treated as a for loop from 0 to the number.
 - [function]: Iterates once for each object returned by the function.
 - [list]: Iterates once for each object in the list.

+There are four types of for loops, one for each permutation of consuming the top of the stack and pushing the current loop value.

+- 'î': Creates a consuming, pushing for loop.
+- 'ì': Creates a non-consuming, pushing for loop.
+- 'í': Creates a consuming, non-pushing for loop.
+- 'ï': Creates a non-consuming, non-pushing for loop.

 ## Standard Library